cursive-team/nfctap.xyz/README.md

 This repository stores code for the SBC and FtC activations, which is being developed to learn from and iterate upon for a much larger Devconnect experience (200 cards, 5k attendees).

+## Developer guide

+This repo uses `yarn v1.22.19` for package management.
+Use `yarn` to install dependencies and `yarn dev` to run a development version of the codebase.

 ## Repo setup

 This repo uses Next.js 13 with the `app` folder.
 For styling, there is a mix of TailwindCSS and styled-components.
 Here are the different routes and their purposes: